-- Surprisingly, research suggests meditation may be the best way to improve both mental and physical hygiene, because it help us to weed-out the unconscious movements that cause bad hygiene, and reduces the symptoms of depression and anxiety.
+Surprisingly, research suggests meditation may be the best way to improve both mental and physical hygiene, because it helps us to weed-out the unconscious movements that cause bad hygiene.

 Seriously, People, Hygiene Is Important To Health.
 Here’s Why

 You might remember that guy who asked you out while he had a booger lodge at the end of his nose.
 Or maybe you actually were that unfortunate booger-laden sap.

 People with bad hygiene aren’t exactly the prom king or queens.
 But bad body image and a poor social life are minor points compared to some consequences of bad hygiene

 Remember when your parents watched you brush your teeth, and how they went on and on about how important it is to develop good hygiene habits?
 Research shows they were right.